Rust-for-Linux/rust-for-linux.com/src/Contributing.md

   - When submitting changes to the Rust folder of the kernel documentation (i.e. `Documentation/rust/`), which are written in reStructuredText and handled by Sphinx, please [render them](https://docs.kernel.org/doc-guide/sphinx.html) (typically using the `htmldocs` target) to ensure there are no warnings and that the result looks as expected.
 The Rust kernel documentation gets rendered at <https://docs.kernel.org/rust/>.

   - Ideally, please check your changes with both the latest stable Rust compiler as well as the minimum supported version (`scripts/min-tool-version.sh rustc`), including Clippy.

+  - Please run your patch through the `scripts/checkpatch.pl` script.
+In particular, the `--codespell` option is useful to check patches for typos.

 ### Key cycle dates